-Synopsis Marco & Erica make new friends in Cagliari where they learn how to Meditate and put their Breakdance and Salsa skills to the test with Austrian Spiritual Healer and Dancer Alexander Krakolinig, chat to a UK Local Government Officer, stumble upon local Actors Erika Carta and Stefano Cancellu while rollerblading on the Poetto Beach, meet Students and flock to a Bar with young locals.
+Marco & Erica make new friends in Cagliari where they learn how to Meditate and put their Breakdance and Salsa skills to the test with Austrian Spiritual Healer and Dancer Alexander Krakolinig, chat to a UK Local Government Officer, stumble upon local Actors Erika Carta and Stefano Cancellu while rollerblading on the Poetto Beach, meet Students and flock to a Bar with young locals.

-Synopsis Marco & Erica visit ISOLA, a major showcase of Sardinian artistic craftsmanship, interviewing Ceramics Artisan Walter Usai, mingle in the Marina with the President of the International Kiteboarding Association Mirco Babini, invade the kitchens of T Hotel and play with the member’s costume of one of the oldest Sardinian Archconfraternity minutes before the Saint…
+Marco & Erica visit ISOLA, a major showcase of Sardinian artistic craftsmanship, interviewing Ceramics Artisan Walter Usai, mingle in the Marina with the President of the International Kiteboarding Association Mirco Babini, invade the kitchens of T Hotel and play with the member’s costume of one of the oldest Sardinian Archconfraternity minutes before the Saint Vestition.